alicenet/alicenet/docs/BUILD.md

 cd alicenet
 ```

-If you want to help to develop AliceNet, you should fork AliceNet.
-See our [Contribution Guide Lines](../CONTRIBUTING.md) for more details.
+If you want to help on the AliceNet development, make sure to check out our [Contribution Guide Lines](../CONTRIBUTING.md) for more details.

 ## Installing dependencies